visit-dav/visit/src/doc/python_scripting/functions.rst

     Calculations are often run at the same time as some of the preliminary visualization work is being performed.
-That said, you might be visualizing the leading time-states of a database that is still being created.
-If you want to force VisIt to add any new time-states that were added since you opened the database, you can use the CheckForNewStates function.
+That said, you might be visualizing the leading timestates of a database that is still being created.
+If you want to force VisIt to add any new timestates that were added since you opened the database, you can use the CheckForNewStates function.
 The name argument must contain the name of a database that has been opened before.